niyasmuhammed12/Freeswitch/README.md

 ### Step 5: Configure SIP Clients

-Configure two instances of your softphone (e.g., Zoiper) with the following details.
-Use your computer's local IP address or the public IP if deployed on the cloud.
+Configure two instances of softphone (e.g., Zoiper) with the following details.
+Use computer's local IP address or the public IP if deployed on the cloud ( i have deployed in aws cloud hence i could use public IP of the instance)

 **Client A:**
 * **Domain/Server:** `<Your_Server_IP>`